terraform-aws-modules/terraform-aws-notify-slack/README.md

 - [notify-slack-simple](https://github.com/terraform-aws-modules/terraform-aws-notify-slack/tree/master/examples/notify-slack-simple) - Creates SNS topic which sends messages to Slack channel.
 - [cloudwatch-alerts-to-slack](https://github.com/terraform-aws-modules/terraform-aws-notify-slack/tree/master/examples/cloudwatch-alerts-to-slack) - End to end example which shows how to send AWS Cloudwatch alerts to Slack channel and use KMS to encrypt webhook URL.

-## Testing with pytest
+## Local Development and Testing

-To run the tests:

-1. Set up a dedicated slack channel as a test sandbox with it's own webhook.
-See [Slack Incoming Webhooks docs](https://api.slack.com/messaging/webhooks) for details.
-2. Make a copy of the sample pytest configuration and edit as needed.

-        cp functions/pytest.ini.sample functions/pytest.ini

-3. Run the tests:

-        pytest functions/notify_slack_test.py
+See the [functions](https://github.com/terraform-aws-modules/terraform-aws-notify-slack/tree/master/functions) for further details.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements